-Paul Joseph Schrader (born July 22, 1946) is an American film director and critic.
-Born in 1946 to a conservative Calvinist family in Grand Rapids, Michigan, he would not see his first film until the age of 17.
-A child of the 60s, he would revolt against his family and join the counter culture and embrace the "new freedoms".
-For some this was rock and roll, for Schrader it was serious films.
+Paul Joseph Schrader (born July 22, 1946 in Grand Rapids, Michigan) is an American film director and critic.
+Born into a conservative Calvinist family, he didn't see his first film until the age of 17.
+A child of the '60s, rebelled against his upbringing, joining the counterculture and embracing the "new freedoms".
+For some, this meant Sex, Drugs, and Rock & Roll; for Schrader it was serious films.

-As a critic, Paul Schrader was mentored by the famous Pauline Kael and wrote serious studies on Film Noir and underrated film-makers like Joseph H. Lewis and others.
-He also wrote on arthouse film-makers like Yasujiro Ozu, Carl Theodor Dreyer and his favorite, Robert Bresson, in a still-classic thematic study of all three directors, Transcendental Style in Film: Ozu, Bresson, Dreyer.
+Schrader was mentored as a critic by the famous Pauline Kael, writing serious studies on Film Noir and underrated film-makers like Joseph H. Lewis and others.
+He wrote on arthouse filmmakers such as Yasujiro Ozu, Carl Theodor Dreyer, and his favorite, Robert Bresson, authoring a still-classic thematic study of all three directors, Transcendental Style in Film: Ozu, Bresson, Dreyer (1972).
 He also enjoyed films like Performance by Nicolas Roeg and Donald Cammell.

 It wasn't long before he became a screenwriter and an associate of the New Hollywood.
 He worked on the screenplay of Sydney Pollack's The Yakuza, Brian De Palma's Obsession, and the early draft of Steven Spielberg's Close Encounters of the Third Kind which Spielberg rewrote to the extent that Schrader amicably withdrew credit.
 His most famous work was Taxi Driver which was based on his own Creator Breakdown in a period where he came dangerously close to suicide and went weeks without talking to people.
 The collaboration between Scorsese and Robert De Niro has tended to make Schrader Overshadowed by Awesome, but Scorsese insists that of all their collaborations, Taxi Driver is the one that most has Schrader all over it.